 Daniel is Head of Pensions at Travers Smith.
 He advises on all aspects of pensions law, acting for trustees and employers as well as parties to corporate activity, including in distress and restructuring situations.
 He is also an expert on corporate social responsibility and diversity and inclusion – within the corporate environment and beyond and sits on Travers Smith's Diversity and Inclusion Board.

-Daniel works on some of the UK´s most complex and, in his view, most interesting pension funds, including with the trustees or employer sponsors of funds associated with the ABI, AXA, the Bank of England, Clarks Shoes, Gatwick Airport, The Bank of Tokyo-Mitsubishi, Trinity Mirror and Willis.
+Daniel works on some of the UK’s most complex and, in his view, most interesting pension funds, including with the trustees or employer sponsors of funds associated with Akzo Nobel, AXA, the Bank of England, Clarks Shoes, Gatwick Airport, ITN, Reach plc (formerly Trinity Mirror) and Willis Towers Watson.

 Working with colleagues from across our Pensions Sector, Daniel's practice covers all aspects of pensions law, including strategic advice to trustees, employers and other stakeholders about pension funds, employer covenant and security for occupational schemes, pensions aspects of corporate transactions and reorganisations - including distress and restructuring situations, changes to benefit structures, risk management - including buy-ins and longevity insurance - and mergers, as well as questions about member benefits and handling all types of pensions related claims and disputes.